frnrbt/ondorse-home/index.md

           Ondorse automatically populates your back office tool with the most up-to-date evaluations, compulsory documents and company information on the corporate customers you are engaged with.
-      - question: How can Ondorse detect shell companies?
-        answer: >
-          Ondorse continuously monitors events affecting the KYB of your users and pushes you notifications in case of important corporate information updates, such as a UBO, shareholder or legal representative change.
     type: section_faq
 seo:
   title: Ondorse